 After getting vaccinated, I was also able to resume travel ‘to the field’ to report on UNICEF’s projects for children across the country.
-I started with a trip to Turkana, where I visited a school that UNICEF had recently connected to the Internet, partly to enable remote learning in the case of any future school closures.
+I started with a trip to Turkana, where I visited a school that UNICEF had connected to the Internet, partly to enable remote learning in the case of any further school closures.

 Inside the classroom, teacher Mwangangi began an unusual science lesson.
 He drew a diagram of a flower on the blackboard, but instead of telling the children the names of the parts of the flower, or handing out a textbook, he asked them to Google it.
 The children bent over their distinctive lime-coloured tablets, searching for images with the right information.
 Cecilia Akai, 13, raised her arm “Teacher, teacher,” she said.
 He gave her a chalk and she walked to the board, where she wrote ‘stigma’ on the correct part of the flower.
 After naming all the parts of the flower, Mwangangi asked the children to research their functions and they broke into groups, searching and discussing the results.

 It was a more interactive scene than traditional Kenyan primary school lessons and the children were obviously enthusiastic.
 “After the Internet was installed, I was able to learn many more things,” James Lokeny, 15, told me.
 “I can find out what’s happening now in Kenya and look at maps and videos.
 I’ve been able to learn more on topics like engineering and wildlife and my grades have improved.
 When I grow up, I would like to become an engineer because there are very few in this country.”
 Read the full story here…